multi-os-engine/multi-os-engine.github.io/_pages/moe-1.2.0-release-notes.md

 ## Known Issues

+### Linking 3rd party libraries, frameworks and CocoaPods is not always working as intended.

+* Binding generation may fail.
+There is no workaround for this, but we aim to address this issue in Multi-OS Engine 1.3.

+### Some samples are not working as intended.

+* Documentation, UI and usability issues.
+We aim to address this in Multi-OS Engine 1.3.

 ### Launching an application on a device which was not previously trusted will fail.

 * When a device is connected to a computer for the first time, the device asks whether to trust the computer or not.
 If the computer is not trusted at the time of launching, the launch will fail.